 Property damage liability insurance pays for damage you, or members of your family, cause to another person’s property while driving.
 The term "property" includes, for example, a fence, telephone pole or building, as well as another car.

 Coverage applies even if you drive someone else's car.
 Depending on the terms and conditions of your policy, it may also include anyone else who uses your car with your permission.

-Bodily Injury Liability coverage (BIL) is generally not required in Florida.
+Bodily injury liability coverage (BIL) is generally not required in Florida.
 However, if you have been convicted of a DUI, BIL is required for a period of three years after your license has been reinstated.
-If you were convicted on or before October 1, 2007, you must get a minimum of $10,000 worth of coverage per person and $20,000 worth of coverage per incident.
-If you were convicted after October 1, 2007, you must have $100,000 worth of coverage per person and $300,000 worth of coverage per accident.
+If you were convicted on or before Oct.
+1, 2007, you must get a minimum of $10,000 worth of coverage per person and $20,000 worth of coverage per incident.
+If you were convicted after Oct.
+1, 2007, you must have $100,000 worth of coverage per person and $300,000 worth of coverage per accident.

 BIL pays for serious and permanent injury or death to others when your car is involved in an accident, and the driver of your car is found to be at fault to some extent.
 This policy pays for injuries caused by you and relatives who live with you, even if they are driving someone else’s car.
 It also covers people who drive your car with your permission.
 BIL coverage applies only after PIP benefits are exhausted.
 With this type of policy, the insurance company will also pay for your legal defense if you are sued.

 All auto insurance policies must include a summary and an outline of coverage in clear understandable terms.

 ● A brief description of the benefits and coverage and a breakdown of how the premium is applied.

 ● A summary of what is or is not covered under specific conditions.
 This would apply to such items as deductibles and limitations.